 Engaging with educational content: Educational content like blogs, informative guides, business videos, infographics and others play an important role in engaging the customer.
 The audience gets the right and updated information on related topics and also about your expertise on the subject.

 Sending Personalized Emails: Personalized emails can be the easiest and most effective aspects of Account-Based marketing if done in the right way.
-This helps to take the right information to the right customer at the right time based on their previous behavior and help them take an action.
+This helps to take the right information to the right customer at the right time based on their previous behavior and help them take action.

 Using Social Media to Target Audience: Social Media can be the best place to collect information about target buyers and delivering the right content at the right time.
 The way people engage in social media can give marketers clues on what they are looking for and how they can cater to their needs.